DataCurationNetwork/data-primers/PDF Data Curation Primer/PDF-data-curation-primer.md

 - Data collection methods

- - Example 1: computational biology research steps - ​ conservancy.umn.edu/handle/11299/176334  (Methods.pdf)
+ - Example 1: computational biology research steps - ​ https://conservancy.umn.edu/handle/11299/176334  (Methods.pdf)

- - Example 2: systematic review protocol -  ​ datadryad.org/bitstream/handle/10255/dryad.211406/Search%20protocol.pdf
+ - Example 2: systematic review search strategy, quality appraisal, etc. -  ​ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5008964/ (Supplementary Materials)

-- Charts, tables, and visualizations of findings - Example: figures from a geohistorical immigrant study -  ​ doi.org/10.7910/DVN/8PY6Q6/0VO9FK
+- Charts, tables, and visualizations of findings - Example: figures from a geohistorical immigrant study -  ​ https://doi.org/10.7910/DVN/8PY6Q6/0VO9FK

 Sharing the underlying data as only the publication or in graphs or charts is common but impractical or labor-intensive.  “‘Send me your data—pdf is fine,’ said no one ever” by Rivers (2013) details basic steps to better share these files along  with the machine-actionable data.
 These supplemental files reporting methods and findings, including the manuscript  itself, as PDF documents along with the data files can assist with interpretation of the data and related findings.